Asymptotic properties of Bernstein estimators on the simplex: Contribution, outline and notation

 \subsection{Notation}

-Throughout the paper, the notation $u = \OO(v)$ means that $\limsup |u / v| < C < \infty$ as $m$ or $n$ tend to infinity, depending on the context.
+Throughout the paper, the notation $u = \OO(v)$ means that $\limsup |u / v| < C < \infty$ as $m$ or $n$ tends to infinity, depending on the context.
 The positive constant $C$ can depend on the target c.d.f.\ $F$, the target density $f$ or the dimension $d$, but no other variable unless explicitly written as a subscript.
 The most common occurrence is a local dependence of the asymptotics with a given point $\bb{x}$ on the simplex, in which case we would write $u = \OO_{\bb{x}}(v)$.
-In a similar fashion, the notation $u = \oo(v)$ means that $\lim |u / v| = 0$ as $m$ or $n$ tend to infinity.
-The same rule applies for the subscript.
-The expression `$\stackrel{\scriptscriptstyle \mathscr{D}}{\longrightarrow}$' will denote the convergence in law (or distribution).
-Finally, the bandwidth parameter $m = m(n)$ is always implicitly a function of the number of observations, the only exceptions being in Proposition \ref{prop:uniform.strong.consistency} and Proposition \ref{prop:uniform.strong.consistency.density}.
+In a similar fashion, the notation $u = \oo(v)$ means that $\lim |u / v| = 0$ as $m$ or $n$ tends to infinity.
+Subscripts indicate which parameters the convergence rate can depend on.
+The symbol $\mathscr{D}$ over an arrow `$\longrightarrow$' will denote the convergence in law (or distribution).
+Finally, the bandwidth parameter $m = m(n)$ is always implicitly a function of the number of observations, the only exceptions being in Proposition~\ref{prop:uniform.strong.consistency}, Proposition~\ref{prop:uniform.strong.consistency.density}, and the related proofs.

-\section{Results for the c.d.f.\ estimator \texorpdfstring{$F_{n,m}^{\star}$}{F\_n,m\_star}}
+\section{Results for the c.d.f.\ estimator \texorpdfstring{$F_{n,m}^{\star}$}{F\_\{n,m\}\_star}}

-Except for Theorem \ref{thm:Theorem.2.1.Babu.Canty.Chaubey}, we assume the following everywhere in this section:
+Except for Theorem~\ref{thm:Theorem.2.1.Babu.Canty.Chaubey}, we assume the following everywhere in this section: